The Agile principles

 Agile organizations have a clear purpose: they know why they exist.
 How exactly you will achieve your long-term goals, is something that is impossible to predict in this constantly changing world.
 That is why agile relies on flexible strategies.
 Such a strategy is made with the whole organization and with a minimum of documentation.

-An agile organisation is not focused on departments, but on teams.
-These teams are multidisciplinary, have their own end-to-end responsibility and are free to experiment.
+An agile organization is not focused on departments, but on teams.
+These teams are cross-functional, have their own end-to-end responsibility and are free to experiment.
 To get teams and groups of teams to work towards company ambitions, agile organizations set clear process guidelines.

 3. Short cycles